stevensolleder/FileHashComparator/README.md

 <br>

 ## Get in contact
-Feel free to get in contact and share your experience with ShoppingListGenerator.
+Feel free to get in contact and share your experience with FileHashComparator.
 Bug reports are also very appreciated.